 Can You Get Sick from Sewage Backup?

 Sewage water is nothing to mess around with, and should be taken seriously.
 If you find a sewage backup in your basement, it’s crucial to deal with it in a timely fashion because exposure to sewage can make you sick.
 But if you take the proper safety precautions by wearing the right gear and work on solving the problem immediately, your risk of illness is much lower.

 How to Stop Sewage Backup in the Future

-After dealing with a sewage backup in your basement floor drains once, you’ll never want to have that experience again.
+After dealing with a sewage backup in your basement floor drains, such as toilet backing up into a basement drain, you’ll never want to have that experience again.
 Here are some steps you can take to prevent a recurrence: